wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 17.1 20150219 =
+* Fix: No more warning when there are no terms in a taxonomy.

 = 17 20150216 =
 * Code: broadcasting_data now supplies new_child_created property.
 * Fix: Load translation javascript strings earlier.
 Credit Tobias.